 You see, not all creatures that we call moles are technically moles.
-Some are very different, taxonomically speaking, and belong in completely separate groups.
+Some are very different, taxonomically speaking, and belong to completely separate groups.
 The golden moles of Africa, though they may look superficially similar to true moles, are more closely related to a group of mammals endemic to Madagascar called the tenrecs.
 Like the tenrecs (but unlike true moles), golden moles possess a cloaca – a single orifice through which they pass both urine and faeces, a physiological characteristic seen in reptiles, amphibians and birds, but rarely in mammals.
 This is because golden moles have developed such efficient kidneys that most of them don’t need to drink at all, thus negating the need for a dedicated urinary tract.

 Of course, it’s fairly easy to see why these creatures were called moles when they were first discovered.
 They have powerful claws for digging, they have the same burrowing habits, they spend most of their lives underground, and their eyes are non-functional and covered in skin.

 One species, Grant’s golden mole (seen in the image at the top of the article), lives in the sandy deserts of southern Africa.
 It has a small, leathery nose, silky fur, strong shoulders and front legs, and a wedge-shaped snout.
 Its curved front claws are used as tiny shovels, while its hind feet are webbed for scooping sand backwards.
 However, it cannot construct permanent burrows because sand is too small and loose and simply falls back into place after the animal has passed.
 This species therefore simply ‘swims’ through the sand as it searches for its invertebrate prey.
 At night, when the desert is much cooler, Grant’s golden mole may emerge to forage on the surface rather than wasting energy shifting sand.